Eddie Gaillard

-Julian Edward Gaillard (born August 13, 1970) is a former pitcher in Major League Baseball, playing for the Detroit Tigers and Tampa Bay Devil Rays between 1997 and 1999.
+Julian Edward Gaillard (born August 13, 1970) is an American former pitcher in Major League Baseball, playing for the Detroit Tigers and Tampa Bay Devil Rays between 1997 and 1999.
 He also played in the Japanese Central League, posting a total of 120 saves during his five-season stay.
 He is noted as one of the premier closers of the Chunichi Dragons.